sagemath/trac_to_gh/Issue 3362.md

 # Issue 3362: lmul is broken for modules.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3362

 Original creator: gfurnish